kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 There are many things that we can do from here, some examples are:

 1. Detect the specific light that is on and by that understanding the exact status of the <span style="color:red">oven</span>.
-2. Create a service that will allow us to check the status of the over remotely.
+2. Create a service that will allow us to check the status of the <span style="color:red">oven</span> remotely.
 3. Add this functionality to raspberry pi so we can have a small device that will alert us if the <span style="color:red">oven</span> is off or on.

 Full code sample can be found on [Github](https://github.com/kazuar/opencv_light_detection).